 Rise early this morning and drive approximately 2 hours northwest of the city to the Juyongguan Pass.
 Here you can take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
 Your visit here involves walking from the bus to the first section.
 After your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
-Later, visit the Jade Factory, and in the afternoon, drive approximately 1 and a half hours to wander around the Summer Palace.
-This evening, savour a delicious Peking duck dinner.
+Later, visit the Jade Factory.
+This afternoon, drive approximately 1 and a half hours to wander around the Summer Palace.
+This evening, enjoy a Chinese acrobatic show.